-These provisions are, at this time, unnecessary in the LLLT RPC because there are no limited license programs in other jurisdictions tantamount to Washington's LLLT rules and no need to authorize nonlawyers in other jurisdictions to practice law in Washington, either temporarily or on an ongoing basis.
+These provisions are, at this time, unnecessary in the LLLT RPC because there are no limited licenses in other jurisdictions tantamount to Washington's LLLT rules and no need to authorize limited license practitioners in other jurisdictions to practice law in Washington, either temporarily or on an ongoing basis.
 For this reason, paragraphs (b) through (d) are reserved.